Mu-7644GH/VolumeCap/README.md

 # VolumeCap
 ## Set maximum volume, limit and lock computer volume. ##

-Simple small app to set maximum volume on your Windows computer and lock it to prevent the volume from being increased.
-inspired by [Quiet on the Set](https://github.com/troylar/quiet-on-the-set).
+Simple small app to set maximum volume Limit on your Windows computer. inspired by [Quiet on the Set](https://github.com/troylar/quiet-on-the-set).

 :heavy_exclamation_mark:***_The app probably won't be maintenied.
 It was created for personal use, currently not using it but others may find it usefull._***